-- 1. The probationary period will be for the duration of the next nine-week grading period.
-A student who receives academic probation as a result of the grades from the last nine weeks of the school year will be on academic probation for the first nine-week grading period of the following school year. - 2.
+- 1. The probationary period will be for the duration of the next quarter grading period.
+A student who receives Academic Probation as a result of the grades from the last quarter of the school year will be on Academic Probation for the first quarter grading period of the following school year. - 2.
 Parents will be notified via letter that their student is on academic probation. - 3.
 The student may be assigned to a teacher who will assist the student in organization and study skills during the duration of the probationary period or may be recommended to acquire tutoring help. - 4.
-A student will be removed from academic probation at the end of the nine-week grading period when the student no longer meets the academic probation requirements previously listed.
-Removal will occur only at the end of a nine-week grading period when report cards have been reviewed and confirmed by the Principal.
-Parents will be notified via letter when their student is removed from academic probation.
+A student will be removed from Academic Probation at the end of the quarter grading period when the student no longer meets the Academic Probation requirements previously listed.
+Removal will occur only at the end of a quarter grading period when report cards have been reviewed and confirmed by the Principal.
+Parents will be notified via letter when their student is removed from Academic Probation. - 5.
+Academic Probation may affect a student's ability to participate in extra-curricular activities.
+See the Academics & Ineligibility section in the Academic Guidelines area of this handbook.

 Throughout the probationary period, teachers and the Principal will monitor the student's progress.
-Repeated placement on academic probation is an indication that GCA may not be meeting the student's academic needs.
-Should a student remain on academic probation for two (2) consecutive grading periods, the Administration will meet together with the student and parents to discuss possible alternative educational options.
+Repeated placement on Academic Probation is an indication that GCA may not be meeting the student's academic needs.
+Should a student remain on Academic Probation for two (2) consecutive grading periods, the Administration will meet together with the student and parents to discuss possible alternative educational options.
 This may mean that the student will need to leave GCA to attend another educational facility that might improve his or her opportunities for academic success.